 - Even if banks are present, getting a loan from a bank is much more difficult as it requires proper documents and collateral.

 To overcome these problems, people created Self Help Groups (SHGs).
-SHG are small groups of poor people which promote small savings among their members.
+SHGs are small groups of poor people who promote small savings among their members.
 A typical SHG has 15-20 members, usually belonging to one neighbourhood, who meet and save regularly.